-The problem is, we forget to do them once or twice a year.
+Some tasks only need to be done once or twice a year.
+The problem is that we forget to do them once or twice a year.

 Bring out the holiday decor, and give items that have gathered a year's worth of dust a quick once-over with a blow dryer.

 Plan a Christmas cleaning of your front-and-center interior surfaces to ensure they sparkle - along with you - this holiday season.

-To simplify your holiday gift-wrapping, set up your own present-prep center like the pros do - with everything you'll need in a single, well-organized area.
+To simplify your holiday gift-wrapping, set up your present-prep center like the pros do - with everything you'll need in a single, well-organized area.

 Stock brightly colored wrapping paper, ribbon for curling, bows, tape, scissors, tiny ornaments – anything that will add sparkle and personality to your family's holiday gifts this year.

 Give them the entertaining guidelines: classic holiday tunes for a family dinner; upbeat seasonally inspired dance tunes for the holiday cocktail party, a mix for Christmas Eve or Christmas day entertaining.

-And when the kids are through with that task, get them to organize a holiday movie classics playlist for everyone's future viewing pleasure while the relatives are in town.
-Any back talk, just remind them that Santa’s making a list…
+And when the kids are through organizing the holiday music, get them to organize a holiday movie classics playlist for everyone's future viewing pleasure while the relatives are in town.

 Any backtalk, remind them that Santa's making a list…